 6. Have a mechanism to deal with disagreements.
 Too often disagreements can lead to apathy, hostility or a breakdown in civility in a working environment.
 It is important to address these disagreements directly before they fester and cause damage such as in lowering morale or at worst leading to lawsuits down the road.
 Disagreements are part of life and work, and the worst thing to do is ignore them when feelings are hurt, or negative perceptions are formed.
 It is important to initiate conversations to clarify these issues and do it in a planned and calm way where there can be a focus on the issues.
 One of the main ways to overcome a potentially negative situation with another is for each person to express perspectives and concerns where they know they will be listened to, respected and not interrupted.
 Often people in a disagreement do not listen to one another but instead talk over each other trying to make their points.
 A great technique in listening is to repeat or mirror back to the other person what they just said and to ask questions to get further clarity.
 That kind of validation will go a long way in establishing good will which can motivate people to look at the bigger picture of how to work together.
 Also if an expectation was not met, or there was a disappointment or misunderstanding, it can be talked about, even diffused or a new solution can arise when an atmosphere of validation and respect is present.

-7. Invest in Leadership Skills Training and Conflict Resolution when there is a loss of how to address communication issues proactively within the organisation.
-A trained coach, facilitator, the mediator can make a huge difference by offering an outside perspective that addresses problems directly and empowers members of an organisation with the clarity and the skills to re-establish common ground to work effectively with one another.
+7. Invest in Leadership Skills Training and Conflict Resolution when there is a loss of how to address communication issues proactively within the organization.
+A trained coach, facilitator, the mediator can make a huge difference by offering an outside perspective that addresses problems directly and empowers members of an organization with the clarity and the skills to re-establish common ground to work effectively with one another.

-It may come as no surprise that firms and organisations where communication is strong are more resilient and adapt better to changing and demanding times.
-If your firm is not addressing The Elephant In the Room because of busyness or any other reason, it may be a chance to acknowledge that elephant instead of giving it a chance to wreak its havoc on your organisation.
+It may come as no surprise that firms and organizations where communication is strong are more resilient and adapt better to changing and demanding times.

 There you are, just sitting in the conference room minding your own business and waiting for the meeting to start.
 Then in it, comes-a grey 10,000-pound trunk-swinging monstrosity.
 To your dismay, it plants itself firmly in the centre of the room.
 The meeting begins as expected, but everyone’s attention is drawn to the unwelcome centrepiece